What is Eosinophilic Esophagitis (EoE)?

 Eosinophilic Esophagitis Diagnosis

 If there are 15 or more eosinophils per high-powered microscopic field, a diagnosis of EoE is considered.
-A doctor will look at these in order to diagnose EoE:
+A doctor will look at all of the following to diagnose EoE:

 - Symptoms